strangebuzz/phpquiz/README.txt

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

+* Can't set the admin password!
 * Integrity error when inserting two persons with the same Twitter or pseudo (add constraint)

 @Ideas/To decide
 ————————————————————————————————————————————————————————————————————————————————

-* Poll results as integer?
 * Add a question uuid?
 * OK to use the carbon Twitter image or host it?
 * Create a timed quiz?